Let’s begin by taking a look at a surface level of what these two brands are all about.

 The “objectives” behind these products are shared and simple.
 Ketogenic “adaptation” processes?
 Be damned.

 Depending on which brand you are going for (Forevergreen® VS Pruvit) you are either getting a “whollistic” package of goods (with Forevergreen – in forms of protein shakes, biscuits and flavoured exogenous Ketones water pre / post workout or in-between meal times) or straight down the exogenous ketones supplement themselves (Pruvit).
 Simply drink/snack in-between on these series of supplements with their “proprietary” blended ingredients profile and it’s theorised that these are guaranteed to send you to deep Ketosis straightaway.
 Well, perhaps not “instantly”.
 Though still faster than you’d think – in less than 59 minutes.

 First I will have to begin with a disclaimer.

 All within the context of nutritional humility, frugality and minimalism –I have not tried nor personally trialled these products on the basis of personal experience, testing nor assessed for their long-term sustenance suitability.
 I absolutely WOULD NEVER doubt nor question the efficacies behind any “Scientific” claims over what these products can offer; given the significant entitlements needed to buy / purchase / acquire these products in the first place.
-For I certainly am not the “well off” – as living under $30 week on food alone for more uncertain periods of time can prove my reasoning sufficiently justifiable.
-Furthermore I am not affiliated by any sport or health supplement “watch dogs” nor I am accredited by any means of anointed medical profession title/s and decoration/s.

 The Ingredient Profiles